iBz-04/Seeker-o1/README.md

 ## 🌟 Introduction

-**Seeker-o1** (Strategic Exploration and Knowledge Extraction Research - Omnidirectional v1) is a powerful, flexible, and accessible open-source AI agent framework designed to revolutionize task automation.
-Built with modern AI technologies and best practices, Seeker-o1 represents the next generation of AI agent frameworks, offering unparalleled capabilities and ease of use.
+**Seeker-o1**  is a powerful, flexible, and accessible open-source AI agent framework designed to revolutionize task automation.
+It is also an upgrade  and re-implementation of  [@Seeker](https://github.com/iBz-04/Seeker)

 Seeker-o1 empowers users to create AI agents that can:

 - Execute tasks through natural language instructions
 - Process text inputs
 - Perform basic calculations